rems-project/sail/sailcov/README.md

 `sailcov -h` will list the available options for the colours used in the output.
 The hue and saturation for the colours used for covered and uncovered code can be individually set.
-Or the default red/green colours for uncovered/covered can be swapped for a yellow/blue theme using `--alt-colors` or `--alt-colours`.
+Alternatively the default red/green colours for uncovered/covered can be swapped for a yellow/blue theme using `--alt-colors` or `--alt-colours`.
 See the alternate [riscv_vmem_sv39.html](https://alasdair.github.io/riscv_vmem_sv39_alt.html) for an example.